List of Enuff Z'nuff members: History

 Later in 2004, Parent became unable to perform when he was diagnosed with cancer.
 He was initially replaced by Randi Scott, and later by Erik Donner, who remained until spring 2006.
 Chad Stewart and Greg Potter later filled in as temporary members, before Scott returned to the band.
 Parent later died as a result of his condition in October 2007.
 Johnny Monaco left the band as Vie returned in 2008, bringing new guitarist C.J.
 Szuter from his short-lived project, L.A.
 Smogg, for a few shows.
 Shortly after, Szuter was replaced by Tory Stoffregen.
 By May 2013, Vie again left the band with Johnny Monaco returning as the group's frontman.
 A year later, both Stoffregen and Scott left Enuff Z'nuff on "amicable terms", with Johnny Monaco and Z'nuff opting to continue as a three-piece with returning drummer Erik Donner.

 Johnny Monaco left the band for a second time in January 2016 while Z'nuff signed a new recording contract without informing him.
 Z'nuff subsequently took over lead vocal duties, and the band released Clowns Lounge later in the year with returning members Stoffregen and Donner, plus new rhythm guitarist Tony Fenelle.
 By October, Donner had left again with Daniel Hill taking his place.
 The new lineup released its first album Diamond Boy in August 2018.
-In March 2019, Tony Fenelle quit the band and was replaced by former member Alex Kane.
+In March 2019, Fenelle quit the band and was replaced by former member Alex Kane.
+Fennell returned in 2021, but left in 2023 and was replaced by Jason Camino.
+In late 2023, drummer Daniel B. Hill left the band.

+Chris Densky subsequently joined as new drummer.
+In October 2024, Troy Stoffregen parted ways with the band, Luis Kalil replaced him as lead guitarist.
+In 2025, the band were joined by Daxx Nielson for recording.